 these practices, and along the way, you’ll work through examples that use GitHub Actions for CI and CD, including

-running Node.js and OpenTofu tests after every commit, using OIDC to automatically authenticate to AWS, and running
+running Node.js and OpenTofu tests after every commit, using OpenID Connect to automatically authenticate to AWS, and running tofu plan

 and tofu apply

-on pull requests to automatically deploy changes.
+on PRs to automatically deploy changes.
 Let’s get started by diving into CI.

 Imagine you’re responsible for building the International Space Station (ISS), which consists of dozens of components, as shown in Figure 30.